 Here on you are on an adventure of a lifetime, at 12,500 feet above sea level, Spiti Valley is where you'd see, a different side of Himalayas.

 So sit back, relax and be assured to be safe in the hands of the most trusted local partner.
 Form overnight stay at Mudh, to get high on night skies to the wondrous structure of the Ki Monastery.
 End this tour on a high note (literally), as you spend a night, gazing at the Milky Way and the millions of stars while camping around the stunningly beautiful Chandratal Lake.

 We end the trip at the haven of Himachal, Manali.
-Here we shall be back by 6 PM, so you can choose to stay back for the day or take a bus to Delhi / Chandigarh overnight.
+Here we shall be back by 6 PM, you can then choose to stay back or take a bus/cab to New Delhi / Chandigarh.

 We start our epic Himalayan road trip today and start driving to Sangla.
 With the Baspa river magically weaving itself through the forested slopes, this exquisite 95-kilometer stretch of the Sangla Valley is a sight to behold.
 Known predominantly for its agriculture, almost every house in Sangla will have cultivations of apples, pears, walnuts, apricots or potatoes.